-50G.-(1) The operator of a Singapore aircraft shall report to the Chief Executive, in accordance with sub-paragraphs (3), (4) and (5), any dangerous goods accident, dangerous goods incident or the finding of undeclared or misdeclared dangerous goods in cargo or passenger's baggage on board any aircraft operated by that operator.
+50G.-(1) The operator of a Singapore aircraft shall report to the Chief Executive, in accordance with sub-paragraphs (3), (4) and (5), any dangerous goods accident, dangerous goods incident or the finding of undeclared or misdeclared munitions of war or dangerous goods in cargo or passenger's baggage on board any aircraft operated by that operator.

-(2) An operator of any aircraft, other than a Singapore aircraft, shall report to the Chief Executive, in accordance with sub-paragraphs (3), (4) and (5), any dangerous goods accident, dangerous goods incident or the finding of undeclared or misdeclared dangerous goods in cargo or passenger's baggage on board any aircraft that is operated by that operator and that lands in or departs from Singapore.

-(3) A report required under paragraph (1) or (2) shall contain such of the following information as is appropriate to the occurrence:

-- (a) date of the occurrence; - (b) State of the operator; - (c) State of Origin; - (d) State of registry; - (e) location of the occurrence, flight number and flight date; - (f) description of the goods and the reference number of the air waybill, pouch, baggage tag and ticket; - (g) proper shipping name (including the technical name, if applicable); - (h) UN or ID number, whichever is applicable; - (i) class or division of the goods in accordance with the Technical Instructions and any subsidiary risk; - (j) type of packaging and the packaging specification marking; - (k) quantity of the dangerous goods;
+- (2) An operator of any aircraft, other than a Singapore aircraft, shall report to the Chief Executive, in accordance with sub-paragraphs (3), (4) and (5), any dangerous goods accident, dangerous goods incident or the finding of undeclared or misdeclared munitions of war or dangerous goods in cargo or passenger's baggage on board any aircraft that is operated by that operator and that lands in or departs from Singapore. - (3) A report required under paragraph (1) or (2) shall contain such of the following information as is appropriate to the occurrence: - (a) date of the occurrence; - (b) State of the operator; - (c) State of Origin; - (d) State of registry; - (e) location of the occurrence, flight number and flight date; - (f) description of the goods and the reference number of the air waybill, pouch, baggage tag and ticket; - (g) proper shipping name (including the technical name, if applicable); - (h) UN or ID number, whichever is applicable; - (i) class or division of the goods in accordance with the Technical Instructions and any subsidiary risk; - (i) type of packaging and the packaging specification marking; - (k) quantity of the munitions of war or dangerous goods; - (1) name and address of the shipper or passenger; - (m) suspected cause of the occurrence; - (n) action taken upon discovery of the occurrence, including any mitigation measures;